Manifold Proximal Point Algorithms for Dual Principal Component Pursuit and Orthogonal Dictionary Learning: A Manifold Proximal Point Algorithm

 \subsection{Solving the Subproblem \eqref{ManPPA-dpcp-sub}}

-Although Theorem~\ref{thm:global_convergence} shows that ManPPA converges to a stationary point of problem~\eqref{DPCP} within $\mathcal{O}(k^{-1/2})$ iterations, each iteration requires solving the subproblem~\eqref{ManPPA-dpcp-sub} to obtain the search direction.
-Thus, the efficiency of ManPPA depends crucially on how fast we can solve the subproblem~\eqref{ManPPA-dpcp-sub}.
-Since~\eqref{ManPPA-dpcp-sub} is a linearly constrained strongly convex quadratic minimization problem, one approach is to adapt the semismooth Newton (SSN) augmented Lagrangian method (ALM) originally developed in~\cite{Sun-lasso-2018} for LASSO-type problems to solve it.
-As we shall see, such an approach yields to a highly efficient method for solving the subproblem~\eqref{ManPPA-dpcp-sub}.
+Observe that each iteration of ManPPA requires solving the subproblem~\eqref{ManPPA-dpcp-sub} to obtain the search direction.
+Thus, the efficiency of ManPPA depends not only on its convergence rate (which has already been studied in Theorems~\ref{thm:global_convergence} and~\ref{thm:local_rate}) but also on how fast the subproblem~\eqref{ManPPA-dpcp-sub} can be solved.
+To address the latter, we note that \eqref{ManPPA-dpcp-sub} is a linearly constrained strongly convex quadratic minimization problem.
+This motivates us to adopt the SSN-based ALM originally developed in~\cite{Sun-lasso-2018} for LASSO-type problems to solve it.
+As we shall see, such an approach yields a highly efficient method for solving the subproblem~\eqref{ManPPA-dpcp-sub}.